TLC Star Tori Roloff Celebrates Post-Baby Body With Empowering Selfie

 Videos by PopCulture.com

-Up Next: TLC Stars Zach and Tori Roloff Open up About Their ‘Unique’ Love Story
+MORE: ‘Little People, Big World’ Stars Zach and Tori Roloff Open up Parenthood and Their Son Being a Dwarf

 Sharing an image with a side-by-side of her first week postpartum compared to her third, the 25-year-old is all smiles as she poses with her iPhone.